Why Now for AI in Manufacturing?

 On the one hand, the COVID-19 pandemic has heightened uncertainty for the global economy.
 On the other, it has created an opportunity for new service providers to leverage technology and business innovation in the areas of design, manufacturing, operations, and supply chain.
 For example, the concept of remote product service enabled by digitization and automation using AI is becoming a reality.
 These new disruptions, coupled with ongoing capital constraints, are causing manufacturers to look for new business models and growth avenues outside their traditional CapEx-led business models.
 Customer-focus is becoming a new way of differentiation in manufacturing, which has traditionally been an intense hardware-focused sector.
 However, this shift is in its early stages, and some early adopters in manufacturing are seeing early success in implementing digital and AI-enabled solutions.

 Recent data from manufacturing surveys reported Manufacturing PMI at 59.3 percent in October.
 These results show resiliency as manufacturers and suppliers are becoming more proficient at expanding output by implementing some of these emerging technologies.
 The value of AI applications in manufacturing was projected to increase to a whopping $18.8 billion by 2027, with a CAGR of 41.2 percent.
 But more than the actual projected numbers, it is the directional view that is key to unlocking value in areas such as production, supply chain, and customer service.
-Technologies like AI and ML create numerous opportunities for OEMs to drive cost savings across the value chain, improve operational efficiency, and enhance customer service with additional revenue opportunities from aftermarket sales.
+Technologies like AI and ML create numerous opportunities for OEMs business events to drive cost savings across the value chain, improve operational efficiency, and enhance customer service with additional revenue opportunities from aftermarket sales.

 Emerging technologies such as AI, ML, and IoT are providing OEMs with the necessary building blocks to evolve their business models towards better customer service while focusing on becoming more agile in the face of the unprecedented pressures facing them as a result of the COVID-19 pandemic.
 With that in mind, here are some ways OEMs can adopt AI to address current needs.